\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Main result

 \subsubsection{Aspect 2: Specification of the branch locus}

 The morphisms $γ_i$ of Theorem~\ref{thm:mainSpec} are required to be étale in codimension one, and therefore branch only over the singular locus of the target varieties $Y_{i-i}$.
 However, there are settings where it is advantageous to specify the potential branch locus in a more restrictive manner, requiring that the $γ_i$ branch only over a given set $S$.
+This gives more precise information on the branch locus.

 \begin{thm}[Main result] Let $X$ be a normal, complex, quasi-projective variety of dimension $\dim X ≥ 2$.
 Assume that there exists a $\bQ$-Weil divisor $Δ$ such that $(X, Δ)$ is klt.
 Suppose further that we are given a descending chain of dense open subsets $X ⊇ X_0 ⊇ X_1 ⊇ \cdots$, a closed reduced subscheme $S ⊂ X$ of codimension $\codim_X S ≥ 2$, and a commutative diagram of morphisms between normal varieties,